mahoney1/test/rest-auth-oauth2.md

     sed -e 's/localhost:/orderer.example.com:/' -e 's/localhost:/peer0.org1.example.com:/' -e 's/localhost:/peer0.org1.example.com:/' -e 's/localhost:/ca.org1.example.com:/'  < $HOME/.composer/cards/jdoe@trade-network/connection.json  > /tmp/connection.json && cp -p /tmp/connection.json $HOME/.composer/cards/jdoe@trade-network

-3. We need to export the card to a file - to use for importing elsewhere  - ie the card that we will use to import to the wallet in our browser client - and thefore at this point, we can discard the initial business network card file for `jdoe`.
+3. We need to export the card to a file - to use for importing elsewhere  - ie the card that we will use to import to the wallet in our browser client - and therefore at this point, we can discard the initial business network card file for `jdoe`.

      composer card export -f jdoe_exp.card -n jdoe@trade-network ; rm jdoe.card